 The terms of an unsecured loan are ideal for small business owners, but they come with certain qualifications.
 This is because lenders assume more risk by offering unsecured loans with no collateral.
 While all business loans require certain qualifications to be met, such as having a business bank account, unsecured loans have their own specific criteria.

 The critical qualifying factors here are your credit score and credit history.
 If you have higher personal credit and business credit scores, you’ll have a greater chance of qualifying for this type of loan.
+This is just one of many reasons why your business credit health is important.
 If your credit score is poor, qualifying may be much more difficult.
+You may need to take some time to build your business credit score.
 Don’t worry though, as there are other methods of obtaining business financing with bad credit.

 The Secured Loan